tuna2134/tuna2134/README.md

 I can do python and typescript.✨

-I love Shikimori and Chisato.❤️
+I love Shikimori, bocchi, Chisato and roxy.❤️

 My favorite animation is "Bocchi the rock", "Lycoris Recoil", "Shikimori's Not Just a Cutie", "Oshinoko", "kaguya-sama" and "mushoku-tensei". 📺